 Here are some ways in which your second pregnancy may be different from the first one:

 During your second pregnancy, the baby bump will become visible sooner than that it did during the first pregnancy.
-One of the reasons for this is that your abdominal muscles are weaker from your last pregnancy, and the other is that your uterine muscles may not have shrunken completely from your previous pregnancy.
+One of the reasons for this is that your abdominal muscles are weaker from your last pregnancy.
+As a result, it will not take time for your baby bump to show.

 2. Morning Sickness and Tiredness